Kick off your exercise regimen now

-Raise your hand if you've ever felt inspired to jumpstart an exercise regimen while devouring YouTube videos or Ebenezer Samuel's Instagram posts.
-Each turn of the new year, millions of us resolve to devote more time to personal wellness with an emphasis on physical activity.
-Cozy holiday meals and months of sedentary living give way to visions of Rocky-like training, curated workout playlists, and lofty fitness goals.
+Raise your hand if you've ever felt inspired to jumpstart an exercise regimen while checking out YouTube videos or Ebenezer Samuel's Instagram posts.
+Each turn of the new year, millions of us resolve to devote more time to wellness with an emphasis on physical activity.
+Cozy meals and months of sedentary living give way to visions of Rocky-like training, curated workout playlists, and lofty fitness goals.
 It's 2022 and time to step it up.

+Getting in shape does not have to be a drag, and technology makes it easier to form doable exercise habits.
+Want to rock out on a treadmill?
+Pump it up with dumbbells?
+How about training for a marathon?

 Now you can tap into the power of streaming TV to help meet those New Year's resolutions.
 Rather than pay for a gym or yoga studio membership, you can attend classes right at home, for free, and work out in your living room.